dieghernan/chulapa/docs/collections/_docs/04_layouts.md

 - `show_random`: Would display up to three random pages somehow related with the tags of the current page (see `show_random`).

-- `related_label` and `random_label`: Insert html just before the related pages.
+- `related_label` and `random_label`: Insert a text just before the related pages.
 You can use html code.

 - `show_bottomnavs`: Would display navigation buttons on the bottom of the page for easily navigate to the next and previous page.